-Note that an ETH interface won't be used as WAN for the default backup route priorities if neither an IP address is configured nor the DHCP client is enabled for this ETH interface.

-Just for the default priorities mode: Unplugging the Ethernet cable does not switch the WAN interface to the next one in order.
+Note that an ETH interface won't be used as WAN for the default backup route priorities if it has no IP address configured or the DHCP client is disabled for this ETH interface.
+Also, unplugging the Ethernet cable does not switch the route to the next one (true just for the Default Priorities mode).